skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

-Invoke this query and see what's the response is?
+Invoke this query and see what response you get:

-  - It throws an error saying: _id is already defined
+  - It throws an error saying: _id is already defined.
-  - **Query executed without any issues**
+  - **Query executed without any issues.**
-  - It throws an error saying: Incorrect query
+  - It throws an error saying: Incorrect query.
-  - Query executed without any issues, but it gives a warnning about the duplicate _id field.
+  - Query executed without any issues, but it gives a warning about the duplicate _id field.

 *****